rileythomp/jeopardy/README.md

 * Make public games a map, provide links for games

+* Handle players disconnecting when in the start state

+* Only show players on the UI if their connection is not nil

 * Handle end game

 * Use correct timeouts on FE